 Our Full Article » Lifetime Mortgage Rates

 Classifications of Lifetime Mortgages

 Seven out of ten equity release consumers choose lifetime mortgage.
-It is because of the flexible add-on elements these plans factor in.
+It is because of the flexible add-on elements these options factor in.

-Typically, these products feature the basic roll-up plan, which involves taking out a lump sum of no tax equity, and you don’t make any mensual repayment.
-The resulting balance builds up (compounds) over time, but then again can be offset by the possibly accumulating value of your estate.
+Typically, these products feature the basic roll-up plan, which involves taking out a lump sum of no tax equity, and you don’t make any mensual payment.
+The resulting balance builds up (compounds) over time, but then again can be offset by the possibly accumulating value.

 There are several, all which provide you with a range of features that are designed to meet your needs:

 Very similar to the standard one, this option is dependent on your health and lifestyle.